adrensnyder/ZabbixTemplate_SqlBackupAndFtp/README.md

 Zabbix Template created to monitor SqlBackupAndFtp.
 Tested on v12 version

 ## Versions
-It's created and tester for v12 version.
+It's created and tested for v12 version.

 ## Paths and Configuration
 - Change the path of the executable in the item `[SQLBackupAndFTP] Collect Data` if needed.